Skip to main content

 • Sacubitril/valsartan (Entresto) is a relatively new medication, and has been shown to be better than ACE inhibitors for people with CHF.
 It also helps the heart pump more efficiently over time.

-In addition to taking medication, it’s important to commit to a heart-healthy lifestyle:
+Alongside taking medication, it's crucial to adopt a heart-healthy lifestyle:

 • If you smoke, quit.